 |Diffuse||The Diffuse Texture represents the base color Texture of the Terrain Layer.
 The Alpha channel of the Diffuse Texture has different uses, which depend on the active Scriptable Render Pipeline and Shader you use to render the Terrain.

-For example, the High Definition Render Pipeline (HDRP) uses the Alpha channel for Smoothness.
+For example, the High Definition Render Pipeline (HDRP) and Universal Render Pipeline (URP) use the Alpha channel for Smoothness.
 However, if there is a Mask Map Texture on the Terrain Layer, it uses the Alpha channel of the Diffuse Texture for Density values.

 |Normal Map||The Normal Map Texture contains the normal information for your Terrain Layer.
 Unity uses this information in lighting calculations.